Intermediate Capital Group plc : Notification of Share Transaction

 Notification of Share Transaction

-The 1,468 Shares referred to in the foregoing will be covered by an existing block listing granted by the London Stock Exchange and will rank pari pasu with existing Ordinary Shares.
+The Company has received notification that on 2 August David Bicarregui, a Director of the Company, sold 1,500 ordinary shares in the Company at a price of 1310 pence per share; and bought 2,000 ordinary shares in the Company at a price of 1310 pence per share.

-As a result of this transaction Antje Hensel-Roth and her connected persons hold a total of 15,526 ordinary shares, being 0.47% of the ordinary share capital of the Company (excluding treasury shares).
+As a result of this transaction David Bicarregui and his connected persons hold a total of 12,500 ordinary shares, being 0.004% of the ordinary share capital of the Company (excluding treasury shares).

 Contacts: